x8rr/Classplay-Deployment/README.md

 > ### SyntaxError52 <br> <sub style="font-weight: 200;">helper, former developer</sub>

 > ### SprintingSnail69 <br> <sub style="font-weight: 200;">developer</sub>

-> ignore the `forked from bahabryra/useclassplay.github.io`, this is because the og repo was deleted and was forked from him to save it

 ## credits
 - movies/website inspo: rednotsus